zeitgeist12345/discover/README.md

 # 🌐 Discover - Open source no implicit personalized recommendation algorithm social media
 A modern web application that helps you discover amazing links.
-Features include random link loading, view tracking, likes/dislikes functionality, and the ability to add new websites.
+Features include random link loading, view tracking, likes/dislikes functionality, and the ability to add new links.
 We host the backend locally using reproducible containers.

 ![App interface](image.png)

 ## Avoid Implicit Personalized Recommendation Algorithms

-A social media website with no personalized recommendation algorithms.
+A social media link with no personalized recommendation algorithms.
 So no more echo chamber radicalization.

 There are two ways to end personalized recommendation algorithms:

 1. Block user data.
 No user data means no user personalization.
 2. No recommendation algorithm.
 User data is not used for implicit (without user choice like in subscriptions) personalization.

 Any of the two is sufficient.
-My discover website does both.
+My discover link does both.

 Discover something new everyday.
 Good mood and learning ahead!